brucemack/kc1fsz-rc1/docs/users.md

 ### DB25 Radio Connector

+The radios connect via a DB25 (female) connector.
+The pinout should look a bit familiar to users of the SCOM-7000.

 | Pin | Function                | IO |
 |-----|-------------------------|----|
 | 1   | Radio 0 audio in        | I  |